hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [9:40:29](#1662802829277wfBOu:gitter.im) <koba-yu (koba-yu)>:
 @hiiamboris
 Thank you, actually I made this app for viewing many small images for my AI related work.
-So the program not considered deeply to process big image at current commit í ½í¸…
+So the program not considered deeply to process big image at current commit ğŸ˜…
 I would keep improving!

 [9:45:56](#1662803156278RXaOm:gitter.im) <hiiamboris (NOT THIS ONE)>: